CodeItQuick/CodeItQuick.github.io/_posts/2026-07-11-What-Splitting-A-Story-Actually-Requires.md

 # What Does XP Think Of This?
 What does my inner XP-programmer think of all this planning?
 Well not a lot, and really it runs counter to a lot of the lessons we learned through XP.
-Xp says "just start coding", and you'll "discover the design as you go".
+As a beginner introduced to XP, I interpreted it telling me "just start coding", and you'll "discover the design as you go".
 However, is that really sufficient when someone else wants to know how long it's going to take?
 How much is this feature going to cost?
 I argue it isn't, we owe the business reasonable estimates for timelines.
 Sure, the timelines will be pushed back, rearranged multiple times, and look nothing like they did at the start.
 However, we should make an effort to hit our thumb-in-the-air estimations for the overall time period of the project.

+In fact, I've misquoted XP above.
+Visiting the Extreme Programming website, there is information on story pointing, velocity, etc. I think XP was probably one of the early adopters of figuring out what to code (at some much more brief level) then discovering the design as we coded.
+XP is telling us to not get too muddled in the details of the design beforehand - that doesn't mean don't attempt to look at it beforehand.
+It means once we've discussed and outlined the general plan, don't be shy about throwing away the original plan as we discover more about the domain.

 A major benefit of all of this planning is we can start to think how to transform the plan.
 What if we attempted to deliver what we are looking for sooner?
 We understand the "why" of what we are doing, and are looking for the end result with some